DSC-FPTU-HCMC/HandsOnLab-AutomateAngularApplicationDeploymentWithJenkins/README.md

 ## Build manually
 - At the Jenkins Dashboard select the pipeline `simple-node-js-angular-npm-app`
-- Go into the Pipeline page click Build Now
+- Go into the Pipeline page click `Build Now`
+- Then will get an error because you have provide it the `nodejs` tool.

 ## Configure NodeJS runtime for Jenkins agent
 Install NodeJS plugin